 - Do 2 to 3 minutes of light cardio in your bedroom or family room (jog in place, jumping jacks, skipping rope).
 The goal here is to get the blood flowing and warm the muscles.
 You never want to exercise cold muscles, and again, this becomes more important as you get older.

 - Next, do 2 to 3 minutes of dynamic stretching to loosen your now warm muscles.
 More info on dynamic stretches here.

 Now you’re ready for a great home workout routine.

-If you plan on doing a lot of home workout routines, it might be a good idea to purchase some dumbbells to give you more options in your workouts at home.
-This routine will require you to have dumbbells.
+If you plan on doing a lot of home workout routines, it would be a good idea to purchase some dumbbells to give you more options in your workouts at home.
+This routine below will require you to have dumbbells.
 You can buy them cheap at Walmart.

 Now, you don’t have to have an entire rack of dumbbells taking up the back wall of your bedroom.
 You can get a great workout by just having 4 dumbbells (general guide) and store them in your closet:

 - Beginner: (2) 5 or 10# dumbbells, (2) 15 or 20# dumbbells

 - Maintain control of the dumbbell at all times

-- Use your heavy dumbbell for larger muscles: Chest, Back, Legs
+- Use your heavy dumbbells for larger muscles: Chest, Back, Legs

-- Use your light dumbbell for smaller muscles: Biceps, Triceps, Shoulders
+- Use your light dumbbells for smaller muscles: Biceps, Triceps, Shoulders